 - ¼ cup water

-- ¾ tsp salt or as required
+- ¾ teaspoon salt or add as required

 - peel and rinse the onions.